gokberkozan/SportCenter/README.md

   Users can find their Body Mass Index and monitor their level of fitness by inputting their height and weight into the website's BMI calculator.
 - #### Mobile-Friendly Navigation:
   The navigation bar is simple to use on a range of screen sizes thanks to its mobile device optimization.

+Click here for the live version of the [project](https://sportcenter1.netlify.app).